charettetimothy/EatDaBurger/README.md

 * [MySQL](https://www.mysql.com/products/workbench/) - Visual tool for database architects.
 * [Heroku](https://heroku.com) - Heroku is a cloud platform as a service supporting several programming languages.
 * [Handlebars.js](https://handlebarsjs.com) - Templating engine.
 It is based on the Mustache template language.
+* [JawsDB MySQL](https://elements.heroku.com/addons/jawsdb) - Add-on for providing a fully functional MySQL Database server for use with Heroku application

+## Challenges

+This application uses the MVC architecture and a handmade ORM, no sequalize in this one.
+Getting to understand the flow of data inside of the MVC architecture was the biggest challenge.
+Also deploying the app and the database was also an interesting challenge to overcome.
+Thanks to JawsDB it was a much easier task.

 ## Authors